sebbanwalker/sebbanwalker/README.md

 # What am I working on right now?

-Right now I am working on a brand new portfolio, several frontend GUIs, improving my skills within Frontend and learning Digital Signal Processing in C++ with JUCE Framework.
+Right now I am working on a brand new portfolio, several frontend GUIs, improving my skills within Frontend and building rudimentary VSTs in C++ with JUCE Framework.
 I also practice LeetCode daily, check my profile out in the side bar!

 # What tech am I finding fascinating at the moment?